sauravnakarmi/TerraformProject/README.md

 ### Step 7: Security Group
 ![create security group](https://github.com/sauravnakarmi/TerraformProject/assets/70821330/30b6c3c2-58e2-410a-9bea-a0f50f5c5120)

 Security groups are used to allow traffic from different sources into and out of the system.
+In this case we are allowing traffic into port 443, 80, and 22.
+These being SSH, HTTP, and HTTPS respectively.
+We are also allowing all ports in the egress direction.

 ### Step 8: Network Interface
 ![create network interface](https://github.com/sauravnakarmi/TerraformProject/assets/70821330/b10d759e-afb5-4412-a987-44c32f520f2c)

+Network interfaces are fundamental for connecting instances to the network, enabling them to send and receive traffic.

 ### Step 9: Elastic Ip
 ![elasticip](https://github.com/sauravnakarmi/TerraformProject/assets/70821330/77375599-1311-4b77-a870-6180d2dedac2)

+Elastic IP addresses are static IP addresses designed for dynamic cloud computing.
+They are primarily used for the purpose of persistent IP address for resources like EC2 instances.

 ### Step 10: EC2 instance
 ![create ec2 server](https://github.com/sauravnakarmi/TerraformProject/assets/70821330/980502a8-1e2a-48ce-aca8-0b04a3715e29)

+Amazon EC2 instances are virtual servers provided by AWS.

 ### Step 11: Outputs
 ![outputs](https://github.com/sauravnakarmi/TerraformProject/assets/70821330/11c087e1-8d90-458a-a0a9-fdd678b0a8b9)

+Outputs server id, public and private ip